sanjay1842/Note-It/README.md

-# React application for note taking and reminders
+# Web application for note taking and reminders using HTML, CSS & JS